telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 1. Open the **iOS** tutorial and follow the instructions.

-The tutorial requires administrative privileges for the current user (on the iOS device) to install Fiddler's CA (certificate authority) and to set manual proxy.
+The tutorial requires administrative privileges for the current user (on the iOS device) to install Fiddler's Certificate Authority (CA)and to set manual proxy.
 Once the steps are executed, you can immediately capture HTTPS traffic from the remote iOS device.

 ## Capturing Remote iOS Traffic (Manual Setup)